 – Being a member of the Castle Facebook page and receiving weekly JCR emails

-– Accessing the academic mentor system and the college parent mentor and support scheme
+– Accessing the college parent mentor and support scheme